This post may contain affiliate links, please see the privacy policy for details.

 If the eel sauce is too thick, you can add a spoon of water at a time till it is the consistency of a thick syrup.
 If it’s too thin, you can simmer it for a few more minutes to thicken it up.

-Eel Sauce Recipe
+Unagi Sauce Recipe

 5 from 7 votes

-Homemade Eel Sauce – Unagi Sauce
+Homemade Eel Sauce (Unagi Sauce)

 This homemade eel sauce, also known as unagi sauce, is a versatile, sweet, and tangy 4 ingredient recipe that's ready in just 10 minutes.
-It's perfect for drizzling over your favorite seafood dishes!
+It's perfect for drizzling over your favorite seafood dishes.

 Prep Time: 5 minutes